July – David Lennon – Artificial Reefs.

 April – Mr Andrew Christie – Shark and Ray Species in Port Phillip Bay.

 February – Shannon Hurley – Saving Westernport Phillip Bay’s Marine Environment – the next steps.

-September – Jenny Warfe – Changes in Port Phillip Bay and the Risks of the Proposed Floating Gas Terminal in Westernport Bay.
+October – Jenny Warfe – Changes in Port Phillip Bay & Risks of Proposed Floating Gas Terminal in Westernport Bay.

-August – Mark Rodrigue – Issues of Managing Marine Parks and Sanctuaries.
+September – Mark Rodrigue – Coastal Parks & Sanctuaries.

 February – Zoe Ellen Brittain – Valuing Aboriginal Traditional Knowledge and the Future of Seaweed in Australia.